EMANHAMDY240/task_decomposition_and_planning/README.md

 .\venv\Scripts\python.exe -m pytest -q
 ```

+## Important
+This repo is built on top of langchain and tested on the mistral API, changing either should take about 10 minutes with small modifications.

 ## Suggested exercises

 1. Introduce a cycle in a test plan and observe validation fail before execution.